ThibaultGM78/Marketplace-Phoenix/README.md

 Please create the sql tables with the scripts contained in the folder db.

+You must put in the api/googleApi files your user key.

 ## Use

 Before launching the site you must host locally and launch SQL.

 The marketplace website is in the marketplace folder and the delivery webapp is in deliveries folder.